Abhisek-Mohapatra/FinancePeer_Assignment/README.md

 b) Directory structure similar to the code base as present in Github link needs to be maintained.

-c) Additional json files needs to be added to the directory where currently marks.json file is present in the code base (that is inside v1 folder)
+c) `data.json` (Json file as share by Financepeer team) file should be present inside the v1 folder where `flask_app.py` file is present.

 d) `MySql` needs to be downloaded from official website.